cosmicrays/DRAGON2-Beta_version/README.md

 ## 3) configure

-Configure the code, a typical command line is:
+Launch configure as in this example:

 `./configure --with-cfitsio=$CFITSIO_DIR --with-numcpu=2`

 The default installation path is in the same folder as the source code is (the program automatically creates the `bin/` and `lib/` subfolders).
 It can be set via `--prefix=<NEW_INSTALLATION_PATH>`

+Please try

+`./configure --help`

+if you need more information about installation options.

 HINT for MAC users: We recommend to use the GCC/G++ compiler (e.g. as provided by HomeBrew) and explicitly instruct configure to use it.

 Please check this example (g++-9 and gcc-9 are the compilers installed with the Homebrew package manager):

 `./configure --with-cfitsio=$CFITSIO_DIR  CXX=g++-9 CC=gcc-9 --with-numcpu=2`

 ## 4) make

-Finally create the executable:
+With make you can finally create the DRAGON executable:

 `make`